 Finding a Suitable Tenant

-Because we have been established in business since 1988 and our large recently refurbished offices occupy a prominent main road location, we automatically attract an excellent level of enquiries, on a daily basis, for rented property.
+Because we have been established in business since 1988 and our large recently refurbished office occupies a prominent main road location, we automatically attract an excellent level of enquiries for rented property.

-You will see from the Tenancy Application form (available on request) that we collect a large amount of information about all prospective adult tenants, detailing their lives for the last few years.
-Then, using a referencing agency, we seek to verify this information taking up references from current and former Landlords, current and former employers, accountants reference if self employed, character references and carry out a credit search and identity check.
+You will see from the Tenancy Application Form (available on request) that we collect a large amount of information about all prospective adult Tenants, detailing their lives for the last few years.
+Then, using a referencing agency, we seek to verify this information taking up references from current and former Landlords, current and former employers, accountants reference if self-employed, and carry out a credit search and identity check.
 We also check “affordability” looking for a household income of at least 3 times the rent.
 This referencing process usually takes three working days depending on the complexity of their lives.
-We then, unless you say otherwise, discuss this information with you, so that between us we can decide on what we hope will be an ideal tenant.
+We then, unless you say otherwise, discuss this information with you, so that between us we can decide on what we hope will be an ideal Tenant.

 The Ideal Tenant

-Obviously, like us, your picture of an ideal tenant is someone who pays a full market rent always on time, looks after the property, does not annoy the neighbours and moves out when asked.
-In practise most of our tenant’s do all those things!
-However, because the property was your own home or you live next door, you may well have specific requirements for the preferred type of tenant.
-Some Landlords prefer not to have students, house sharers, smokers, pets, children or tenants claiming Housing Benefit.
-Within the limits of the Law of Discrimination we will be pleased to discuss the merits or otherwise of excluding some types of tenants.
-As in all things, finding a sensible balance is the secret – too many restrictions will severely limit the demand – too few restrictions will increase the chances of finding a bad tenant.
+Obviously, like us, your picture of an ideal Tenant is someone who pays a full market rent always on time, looks after the property, does not annoy the neighbours and moves out when asked.
+In practise most of our Tenant’s do all those things.
+However, because the property was your own home or you live next door, you may well have specific requirements for the preferred type of Tenant.
+Some Landlords prefer not to have students, house sharers, smokers, pets or children.
+Within the limits of the law, we will be pleased to discuss the merits or otherwise of some types of Tenants.
+As in all things, finding a sensible balance is the secret – too many restrictions will severely limit the demand – too few restrictions will increase the chances of finding a bad Tenant.

 The Tenancy Agreement

-Our standard Assured Shorthold Tenancy Agreement (currently twelve pages long) covers most eventualities (a copy is available on request) but this can be altered to include any special terms or conditions relevant to your circumstances or to cover anything unusual with the property.
-Department of the Environment information leaflets which detail the key legal facts for Assured Shorthold Tenancies are available from us free of charge.
+Our standard Assured Shorthold Tenancy Agreement covers most eventualities (a copy is available on request) but this can be altered to include any special terms or conditions relevant to your circumstances or to cover anything unusual with the property.

 The Tenancy Term

-During any fixed term tenancy it is not possible to evict a tenant without first proving the reason in court – in most circumstances we therefore advise letting for the shortest enforceable fixed term (six months) – we then enjoy the freedom to terminate any subsequent periodic tenancy by serving two months notice with no need to prove a reason.
+During any fixed term Tenancy it is not possible to evict a Tenant without first proving the reason in court – in most circumstances we therefore advise letting for the shortest enforceable fixed term (six months) – we then currently have the freedom to terminate any subsequent Periodic Tenancy by serving two months Notice with no need to prove a reason.

 Starting the Tenancy

 Once satisfactory references have been obtained, we will draw up the Tenancy Agreement incorporating any special conditions that you or the property require.
-The tenant will then pay the balance of the deposit (having already paid a Holding Deposit) to make up one months rent as a Deposit plus a months rent in advance before the keys are handed over – any personal cheques would need clearance first.
+The Tenant will then pay the balance of the deposit (having already paid a Holding Deposit) to make up one months rent as a deposit plus a months rent in advance before the keys are handed over once the contracts have been signed.

 Deposit

-From the 6th April 2007, there is a requirement by Law to hold the Tenant’s deposit in a qualifying Deposit Scheme.
-Failure to do so will mean that you are unable to serve a Form 6a (Section 21) notice and therefore will not be able to evict through the Courts.
-Real Estates are members of the Government approved Tenancy Deposit Scheme which is an Insurance-based scheme run by an organisation called The Dispute Service that was established back in 2003 to provide independent dispute resolution and complaints handling for the lettings industry.
-It has been running a voluntary tenancy deposit scheme for use by regulated agents since that time and is backed by the three professional bodies for letting agents in the residential property sector, ARLA, NAEA and RICS.
-This scheme allows us to hold the deposit in our audited and strictly regulated Clients Account providing the Tenant is told within 14 days which scheme his deposit is in and that it is insured by The Tenancy Deposit Scheme.
+From the 6th April 2007, there is a requirement by law to hold the Tenant’s deposit in a qualifying Deposit Scheme.
+Failure to do so will mean that you are unable to serve a Form 6a (Section 21) Notice and therefore will not be able to evict through the Courts.
+Real Estates are members of the government approved Tenancy Deposit Scheme which is an insurance-based scheme run by an organisation called The Dispute Service that was established in 2003 to provide independent dispute resolution and complaints handling for the lettings industry.
+It has been running a Tenancy Deposit Scheme for use by regulated agents since that time and is backed by the three professional bodies for letting agents in the residential property sector, ARLA, NAEA and RICS.
+This scheme allows us to hold the deposit in our audited and strictly regulated Clients Account.

 This new legislation has had major implications for the whole letting industry.
-We now have to convince an independent third party that any deduction from a deposit is both fair and reasonable.
-This is only possible using a detailed written Schedule of Condition complete with numerous digital photographs prepared prior to the start of the tenancy followed by a similarly detailed “checking out” process again complete with digital photographs.
-After making allowance for “fair wear and tear” any provable deterioration, as evidenced by the difference between the “before” and “after” statements and photographs is therefore claimable from the deposit.
+If there is a dispute regarding deductions from the deposit, we now have to persuade an independent third party that any deduction from a deposit is both fair and reasonable.
+This is only possible using a detailed written Schedule of Condition complete with numerous digital photographs prepared prior to the start of the Tenancy followed by a similarly detailed “checking out” process again complete with digital photographs.
+After making allowance for “fair wear and tear” any provable damage, as evidenced by the difference between the “before” and “after” statements and photographs is therefore claimable from the deposit.

-The deposit has to be returned in full unless there is a dispute about rent arrears, damage or cleaning.
-The undisputed amount must then be repaid within 14 days and the disputed amount sent to the Dispute Service for their arbitration.
+The deposit must be returned in full unless there is a dispute about rent arrears, damage or cleaning.
+The undisputed amount must then be repaid within 10 days and the disputed amount sent to the Dispute Service for their arbitration.
 Once a ruling has been made, their decision is final and the money is apportioned and paid by the Dispute Service direct to the relevant parties.

 Paying the Rent

-Tenants usually pay their rent monthly in advance, some pay by Standing Order, some by cheque and some by cash.
+Tenants usually pay their rent monthly in advance, by Standing Order.
 We then pay you monthly by direct transfer from our Clients Account to your Bank/Building Society Account, usually within a week or so of cleared funds arriving in our Bank.
-We will also send you a printed monthly statement showing how much rent has been collected and when it was collected, together with what has been deducted and why.
+We will also send you a printed monthly statement showing how much rent has been collected and when it was collected, together with any amounts deducted and why.
 Annual statements for tax purposes are available on request as part of your management fee.

 In accordance with the requirements of the National Association of Estate Agents, as a member firm, our Clients Account is audited annually by a firm of Chartered Accountants and satisfies their stringent requirements.
-For your added peace of mind, Real Estates is also a participating member of the National Association of Estate Agents, the Clients Money Protection Scheme and the Ombudsman for Estate Agents scheme.
+For your added peace of mind, Real Estates is also a participating member of the National Association of Estate Agents, the Clients Money Protection Scheme and The Property Ombudsman scheme.

 The Bills

-All the service suppliers (gas, water, electricity and telephone) and the Council Tax Department will need to be informed by the new tenant (as they are the occupier and consumer) and the relevant meter readings provided.
-Any tenants unpaid bills will then not be your responsibility.
-If you have just moved out, you will need to make your own arrangements to close your accounts including final meter readings.
+All the service suppliers (gas, water, electricity) will need to be informed by the new Tenant (as they are the occupier and consumer) and the relevant meter readings provided.
+We will register the new Tenancy in respect of Council Tax.
+Any Tenants unpaid bills will then not be your responsibility.
+If you have just moved out of your property, you will need to make your own arrangements to close your accounts including final meter readings.

 House Insurance

-It is essential that you inform your House Insurance company, preferably in writing, that the property is to be let and then receive their confirmation that they will still be providing full insurance cover.
-This is entirely your responsibility – in the event of a claim, if the insurance company have not been informed of the tenancy, they will almost certainly not pay out.
-This could leave you with a burnt-out ruin, no money to re-build it and still a mortgage to pay!
+It is essential that you inform your insurance company, preferably in writing, that the property is to be let and then receive their confirmation that they will be providing full Landlord insurance cover.
+This is entirely your responsibility – in the event of a claim, if the insurance company have not been informed of the Tenancy, they will almost certainly not pay out.
+This could leave you with a burnt-out ruin, no money to re-build it and still a mortgage to pay.

 Mortgaged and Leasehold Property